Electronic-Grade Metal-Organic Precursors

 Fluorinated precursors (Cu(hfac)₂, HFIP-based)

-HF byproduct corrodes reactor walls, etches TaN/TiN barrier layers, and embeds F⁻ as charge traps in gate dielectrics.Zero (not present in TMHD chemistry)Cu(TMHD)₂ is the primary fluorine-free Cu(II) precursor for ALD/CVD, eliminating HF corrosion entirely.[R5]
+HF byproduct corrodes reactor walls, etches TaN/TiN barrier layers, and embeds F⁻ as charge traps in gate dielectrics.Zero (not present in TMHD chemistry)Cu(TMHD)₂ is a fluorine-free Cu(II) precursor for ALD/CVD, avoiding the HF byproducts associated with fluorinated alternatives.

 Carbon (C)